seydx/camera.ui/README.md

 The cameras that are included in camera.ui can easily be exposed to Apple Home via Homebridge.

-To do this, please install `homebridge-config-ui-x` and search for the plugin `homebridge-camera-ui` and install it.
+To do this, please install [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) and search for the plugin [homebridge-camera-u](https://github.com/seydx/homebridge-camera-ui) and install it.

 <img src="https://github.com/SeydX/camera.ui/blob/master/images/homebridge/homebridge_search.png" align="center" alt="camera.ui">

 Your database, if you have not changed the path, will remain the same.
 However you have to copy the content of `config.json` and paste it via homebridge-config-ui-x into the config.json block of homebridge-camera-ui.

+Homebridge-config-ui-x offers some more config parameter to eg. enable HSV, motion sensors, motion switches and more.
+Please take a look at the `example-config.json`

+*Note:* homebridge-camera-ui >= v5.0.0 is compatible with camera.ui.
+Version 5 is still in beta phase and will be released very soon. [v5.0.0](https://github.com/seydx/homebridge-camera-ui/pull/255)

 # Motion detection